solangeindaco/horiseon-html-css-refactor-h1/README.md

 I deployed this repository to learn about HTML, CSS and Github.
 The basic code for the website was provided by a Bootcamp course.
 I refactor it to improve it accesibility.

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
 - What problem does it solve?
 - What did you learn?